-A SEP IRA follows investment, distribution and rollover rules like a traditional IRA but offers a $61,000 maximum annual contribution limit in 2022.
-(A traditional IRA limits contributions to just $6,000 in 2022 and $7,000 for those 50 or older.)
+A SEP IRA follows investment, distribution and rollover rules like a traditional IRA but offers a $66,000 maximum annual contribution limit in 2023.
+(In 2023 traditional IRA limits contributions are just $6,500 and $7,500 for those 50 or older.)

 SEP IRA vs. individual 401(k)

 An individual 401(k), also called a Solo 401(k), is a retirement account designed for self-employed individuals with no full-time employees.
 If you want to invest in a Solo 401(k), you can’t have a business with employees — you must use a SEP IRA.